mattrips/scratchPad/Protocol Conformance.md

 : a declaration that a type conforms to a protocol.
   * A declaration that a type conforms to a protocol further constitutes a declaration that the type conforms to all protocols from which the protocol inherits. [need caveat for other declarations that already drag in some or all of those protocols]

-&#9724; witness set
+&#9724; protocol requirements set
-: Given a protocol confdeclaration that a type conforms to a protocol,
+: The

 &#9724; unconditionally accessible implementation